Lcompkori/Excel_project/README.md

 Cell Phone Plan:
 Susan and Tim are looking to purchase cell phone plans.
 Organized data from 3 service providers and created a chart to show the best deal for the their specifications.

+Pet Adopting:
+Comparing pet adoption prices to determine whether it is more cost effective to adopt a dog or cat.
+Considering price of initial adoption, monthly and annual costs.